 Could a Mediterranean Diet Improve Blood Fats?

-Unlike corn or safflower oil, fresh olive oil full of polyphenols that give it a flavor “bite” improve lipoprotein particle quality and overall lipid ratios (Molecular Nutrition & Food Research, online March 15, 2016).
+Unlike corn or safflower oil, fresh olive oil full of polyphenols that give it a flavor “bite” improve lipoprotein particle quality and overall lipid ratios (Molecular Nutrition & Food Research, July 2016).
 The same study showed that polyphenols from thyme are beneficial as well.
 These are frequent components of a Mediterranean-style diet, which is also rich in vegetables, fruit, whole grains and fish rather than meat.
 A diet high in fish and low in processed foods also results in favorable LDL particle size (Nutrition, Metabolism, and Cardiovascular Diseases, Nov.
 2013).
-Adding pistachios to the diet can also improve blood fats (Nutrition, Metabolism, and Cardiovascular Diseases, April, 2015).
+People who consume pistachios also improve their blood fats (Nutrition, Metabolism, and Cardiovascular Diseases, April, 2015).